We Are Hunted: Launch

 The site was launched on 17 April 2009.
 It was featured on popular online technology blogs Wired, TechCrunch, Mashable and TechNation.
 We Are Hunted received over 100,000 visits in its first week online.

 We Are Hunted was initially created and developed in Brisbane, Australia.
 The website concept arose from a discussion between founders Nick Crocker and Ben Johnston in early 2008.
 Crocker met Stephen Phillips, the founder of Australian news search engine Wotnews, in November 2008.
 After this initial meeting, Crocker and Phillips decided to work together to bring the idea to life.
 Crocker and Johnston finalised the site concept, developed the brand name and logo, and designed the first version of the user interface.
 The Wotnews technical team then, over several weeks, created the first version of the site, including the core music intelligence platform and innovative website interface.
 Six weeks after launch, the site was purchased by Wotnews from Native Digital.
 Wotnews was eventually rebranded Hunted Media.
 Since mid 2009, We Are Hunted been a web property developed and managed 100% by the Hunted Media team.

-New Version
+Acquisition By Twitter

 The Hunted Media team relocated to San Francisco and was working on the third version of the We Are Hunted service.
-On Thursday 11 April 2013 Hunted Media announced they were shutting down their website due to Twitter acquiring the company.
-All user accounts were shut down following this.
-However this public announcement led to Twitter Inc launching their music service by launching their music website #music Their new music service was launched under the website wonder.fm Wonder was retired in September 2017.
+On 11 April 2013, Hunted Media announced they were shutting down their website due to Twitter acquiring the company.
+We Are Hunted was transformed into the Twitter #Music App.